 In the case of British Imperialism, skin colour would be the most obvious way of identifying a person of none Anglo-Saxon ethnicity in the UK itself – And skin colour, it is said, would necessarily engender a Racist attitude – albeit passively in the case of most people – expressed through institutional as well as social structures.

-The Slave Trade in Britain would be an obvious aggressive example of how a belief in the superiority of race (Pict, Scot, Celt, Anglo-Saxon, Norse, Norman) contributed to Racial and Ethnic attitudes, of subject populations, giving rise to culturally embedded racial stereotypes.
+The Slave Trade in Britain would be a clear aggressive example of how a belief in the superiority of race (Pict, Scot, Celt, Anglo-Saxon, Norse, Norman) contributed to Racial and Ethnic attitudes, of subject populations, giving rise to culturally embedded racial stereotypes.
 On a practical level, colonial race theories may have served to inform all others, of the experience of British subjects from the former British Colonies, who emigrated to Britain and were subjected to clear Racism in a variety of Institutional and Social forms.

-Race Laws have in part reflected that definition of Racism since the mid-1970’s.
+Race Laws have in part reflected that definition of Racism since the mid-1970s.
 Over that same period, Race Theories have broadened into Theories of Ethnicity, and at the same time, Racism, as a clear aggravated act by one person (racist), against another person (victim), by skin colour and ethnic characteristics, have been clearly defined.
-Identifying factors that inform racist attitudes is a benefit to society as a whole, if that helps us to recognise racist views, institutionally and socially.
+Identifying factors that inform racist attitudes is a benefit to society as a whole if that helps us to recognise racist views, institutionally and socially.
 It is clear that no one should be defined as inferior because of their skin colour or ethnic characteristics.

 Perhaps one unintended consequence of race theories has been a negative perception of Christianity within the UK, where Missionary Societies themselves may have contributed to a stereotypical view of others, historically.
 There is no doubt in my mind that at least some Christian Missionaries of the past would be seen as racist, today.
-But that is where the Law and social theory part company, as far as Religious Belief is concerned.
+However, that is where the Law and social theory part company, as far as Religious Belief is concerned.
 In Law, Religious Hatred cannot be a matter of Race Hatred unless it is also proven to be intentionally Racist.

 “Any criminal offence which is perceived by the victim or any other person, to be motivated by hostility or prejudice based on a person’s race or perceived race; religion or perceived religion; sexual orientation or perceived sexual orientation; disability or perceived disability and any crime motivated by hostility or prejudice against a person who is transgender or perceived to be transgender.”